DarkStarSword/3d-fixes/README.md

 shader (a series of consecutive shaders with a consistently high number of render targets may indicate the long and uninteresting forward rendering phase of the frame).

+### photo-gallery ###
+Scripts to statically convert .mpo and .jps files into different viewing formats and create a website displaying them, with links to switch methods.

+### 3dvisionlive.js ###
+Javascript file to embed 3D photos from 3dvisionlive.com in a web page providing links to switch between using the plugin, cross-eyed or distance viewing methods, or anaglyph.

+### inverse-cs.hlsl ###
+Compute shader that can be injected with 3DMigoto to inverse arbitrary 4x4 matrices.
+Uses the parallel nature of the GPU to accelerate the inverse, and 3DMigoto can usually restrict this to run once per frame to minimise the performance impact.
+Extremely useful for inversing matrices to be passed to assembly shaders, where performing an inline inverse is complicated and error prone.

+### rename2bytecode.sh ###
+Script to rename shaders to use the bytecode hash.
+Requires a ShaderCache folder containing all replaced shaders dumped with their current hashes in binary form.

+### rename2embedded.sh ###
+As above, but renames the shaders to use the embedded hash.

+### update_3dmigoto_symlinks.sh ###
+Updates all 3DMigoto symlinks in the current directory or subdirectories to use the latest version of 3DMigoto (which must be extracted in a directory named 3Dmigoto-x.y.z under 3d-fixes).